 Bill Toohey, the public face of the Baltimore County Police Department since 1996, has been dismissed and will be replaced by a uniformed officer.

-The 64-year-old chief departmental spokesman and former radio reporter was informed of the decision Tuesday by Police Chief James W. Johnson, who expressed a preference for the department's front man to be a sworn member of the force instead of a civilian.
+Toohey, a 64-year-old civilian and former radio reporter, was informed of the decision Tuesday by Police Chief James W. Johnson, who expressed a preference for the department's front man to be a sworn member of the force.

-Toohey said that the schedule for the installation of a successor - not yet named - was uncertain, and that he would not be leaving until that happens.
-Johnson did not respond to a request for comment.
-"My understanding is that Bill is going to retire after a period of months," said Donald I. Mohler III, a spokesman for the county government, which made no mention of Toohey's firing in its online news releases.
+"My understanding is that Bill is going to retire after a period of months," said Donald I. Mohler III, a spokesman for the county government, which made no mention of Toohey's dismissal in its online news releases Wednesday.
+Johnson did not respond to several requests for comment.

-In a 2006 Baltimore Sun interview, Toohey recalled how officers sought to end a crime spree by Joseph C. Palczynski in March 2000.
+In a Baltimore Sun interview in October 2006, Toohey recalled a particularly memorable episode in his long career as the county's police spokesman, when officers were called upon to put an end to an extended crime spree by Joseph C. Palczynski in March 2000.
 After a 10-day manhunt, SWAT team members shot Palczynski to death in the living room of a Dundalk rowhouse, where he had been holding three hostages.

 "During that whole time, everyone was a nervous wreck, and it was up to the police to try to maintain some sense of stability and control," said Toohey, whose face Palczynski had been watching on television in the rowhouse.
 "People had to look at us and say, 'They're working on it.
 They're in control, and eventually it will be OK.'
 We had to convey a sense of confidence."

-The region's police departments differ in the use of civilians or sworn officers as chief spokesmen.
-In Baltimore City, the Police Department has had civilians in charge of its public information unit for decades, but officers had the task of talking directly to reporters.
-Two of those officers resigned from the force when commissioners promoted them to the top civilian post of chief spokesman.
+In Baltimore, the Police Department has had civilians in charge of its public information unit for decades, but a staff of officers was tasked with actually talking to the news media.
+Two such officers had to resign from the force when commissioners promoted them to the top civilian post of chief spokesman.

-One of those officers, Robert W. Weinhold, who became chief spokesman in the mid-1990s, complimented Toohey's work: "I've known Bill to be a very professional and articulate speaker who had the ability to take a very complex law enforcement matter and deliver it to the public in an understandable manner."
+"I've known Bill to be a very professional and articulate speaker who had the ability to take a very complex law enforcement matter and deliver it to the public in an understandable manner," he said.

 That's a crucial talent because, Weinhold said, "The most important message is the message received."